Blood Road: Mass executions

-The local population's connection to the camps
+Local population

 The local people could not fail to be aware of the conditions in the camps.
-Although there was no abundance of food in Norwegian homes during the war, some food was given to the prisoners.
-Especially those that lived near the camps gave as often as they could and recognized "kind" guards that openly permitted the prisoners to receive food.
+Although there was no abundance of food in Norwegian homes during the war, some food was given to the prisoners, especially those that lived near the camps gave as often as they could and recognized "kind" guards that openly permitted the prisoners to receive food.
 However, most often food was given by hiding it at construction sites or along the roads.
 Helping the prisoners could be dangerous because of reprisals.
 Julie Johansen lived near the Botn camp and became known as the "Yugoslavs' mother"; for her efforts she received an award from Josip Broz Tito after the war.

 In the course of three years, around 30 prisoners managed to escape from the camps in Saltdal and make their way to Sweden.
 The locals significantly assisted the escaped prisoners by guiding them on their way and helping with shelter, food, and equipment.
 Some Saltdal residents worked as border guides and the escape route usually went to the Swedish mountain farm of Mavas via Mount Salt.
 During the winter, this was a daunting journey and on the Swedish side many miles still remained to reach civilization.
 The fugitives thus also depended on help from Swedes.

 There was also an escape route across the Sulitjelma massif somewhat further north.
 Some employees of the Sulitjelma Mines who lived in the small mining community of Jakobsbakken were a known group of border guides.
 When they took people into the mountains and were gone a few days, this was not registered as an absence and they were paid as though they had been at work.
 Before coming to the mountain village of Sulitjelma, there is the village of Lakså near Upper Lake (Øvervatnet), where there were border guides for a slightly more northerly route.
 In Salten there were organized border guides, couriers, intelligence agents, and resisters making it possible for these escape routes to function.

 The most frequently used border guide in Saltdal was probably Peter Båtskar.
 He lived in a hut in the mountains south of Rognan, subsisted mostly on hunting and fishing, and was viewed as an odd character.
 He was recommended to fugitives who came from the prison camps.
 Among the people in Saltdal, it became an adage to say: "Send him to Båtskar!" when someone was in a difficult situation.